istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 ---
-title: "Sail operator 1.0.0 has been released: manage Istio with an operator"
+title: "Sail Operator 1.0.0 released: manage Istio with an operator"
-description: Sail Operator 1.0.0 released, a project part of the istio-ecosystem organization.
-Let's dive in into the basics of the Sail Operator and let's run an example to show how easy it is to manage Istio with it.
+description: Dive in into the basics of the Sail Operator and check out an example to see how easy it is to use it to manage Istio.
 publishdate: 2025-03-19
 attribution: "Francisco Herrera - Red Hat"
 keywords: [istio,operator,sail,incluster,istiooperator]
 ---

-The Sail operator is GA with a clear mission: to simplify and streamline Istio management in your cluster.
-By using the Kubernetes operator pattern, Sail operator aims to add new value to istio by improving the upgrade process.
+The [Sail Operator](https://github.com/istio-ecosystem/sail-operator) is a community project launched by Red Hat to build a modern [operator](https://www.redhat.com/en/topics/containers/what-is-a-kubernetes-operator) for Istio.
+[First announced in August 2024](https://github.com/istio-ecosystem/sail-operator) we are pleased to announce Sail Operator is now GA with a clear mission: to simplify and streamline Istio management in your cluster..

-## Simplified Deployment & Management
+## Simplified deployment & management

-The Sail operator is engineered to cut down the complexity of installing and running Istio.
+The Sail Operator is engineered to cut down the complexity of installing and running Istio.
 It automates manual tasks, ensuring a consistent, reliable, and uncomplicated experience from initial installation to ongoing maintenance and upgrades of Istio versions in your cluster.
-Besides this, the Sail operator APIs are built around Istio’s Helm chart APIs, which means that all the istio configurations are available through the Sail Operator CRDs’ values.
+The Sail Operator APIs are built around Istio’s Helm chart APIs, which means that all the istio configurations are available through the Sail Operator CRD’s values.

-We encourage users to go through our live [documentation](https://github.com/istio-ecosystem/sail-operator/tree/main/docs) to learn more about this new way to manage your istio control plane.
+We encourage users to go through our [documentation](https://github.com/istio-ecosystem/sail-operator/tree/main/docs) to learn more about this new way to manage your Istio environment.

-The main resources that are part of the Sail operator are:
+The main resources that are part of the Sail Operator are:
-* `Istio`: manages your istio control plane.
+* `Istio`: manages an Istio control plane.
-* `IstioRevision`: it represents a revision of the control plane.
+* `IstioRevision`: represents a revision of the control plane.
-* `IstioRevisionTag`: resource represents a stable revision tag, which functions as an alias for Istio control plane revisions.
+* `IstioRevisionTag`: represents a stable revision tag, which functions as an alias for an Istio control plane revision.
-* `IstioCNI`: Istio's CNI plugin resource.
+* `IstioCNI`: manages Istio's CNI node agent.
-* `ZTunnel`: ambient mode ztunnel `DaemonSet` (alpha feature).
+* `ZTunnel`: manage the ambient mode ztunnel DaemonSet (Alpha feature).

+{{< idea >}}
-Note that if you are migrating from the (now deprecated and deleted) In-Cluster Istio operator, you can check this section in our [documentation](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#migrating-from-istio-in-cluster-operator) where we explain the equivalence of resources, or you can also try our [resource converter](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#converter-script) to easily convert your `IstioOperator` resource to an `Istio` resource.
+If you are migrating from the [since-removed Istio in-cluster operator](https://istio.io/latest/blog/2024/in-cluster-operator-deprecation-announcement/), you can check this section in our [documentation](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#migrating-from-istio-in-cluster-operator) where we explain the equivalence of resources, or you can also try our [resource converter](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#converter-script) to easily convert your `IstioOperator` resource to an `Istio` resource.
+{{< /idea >}}

-## Main Features and support
+## Main features and support

 - Each component of the Istio control plane is managed independently by the Sail Operator through dedicated Kubernetes Custom Resources (CRs).
 The Sail Operator provides separate CRDs for components such as `Istio`, `IstioCNI`, and `ZTunnel`, allowing you to configure, manage, and upgrade them individually.
 Additionally, there are CRDs for `IstioRevision` and `IstioRevisionTag` to manage Istio control plane revisions.
 - Support for multiple Istio versions.
 Currently the 1.0.0 version supports: 1.24.3, 1.24.2, 1.24.1, 1.23.5, 1.23.4, 1.23.3, 1.23.0.
 - Two update strategies are supported: `InPlace` and `RevisionBased`.
 Check our documentation for more information about the update types supported.
 - Support for multicluster Istio [deployment models](/docs/setup/install/multicluster/): multi-primary, primary-remote, external control plane.
 More information and examples in our [documentation](https://github.com/istio-ecosystem/sail-operator/blob/main/docs/README.md#multi-cluster).
-- Ambient is alpha: check our specific [documentation](https://github.com/istio-ecosystem/sail-operator/blob/main/docs/common/istio-ambient-mode.md).
+- Ambient mode support is Alpha: check our specific [documentation](https://github.com/istio-ecosystem/sail-operator/blob/main/docs/common/istio-ambient-mode.md).
 - Addons are managed separately from the Sail Operator.
-They can be easily integrated with the Sail operator, you can check this section for the [documentation](https://github.com/istio-ecosystem/sail-operator/blob/main/docs/README.md#addons) for examples and more information.
+They can be easily integrated with the Sail Operator, check this section for the [documentation](https://github.com/istio-ecosystem/sail-operator/blob/main/docs/README.md#addons) for examples and more information.

-## Why Now?
+## Why now?

-As cloud-native architectures continue to evolve, a robust and user-friendly operator for Istio is more essential than ever.
+As cloud native architectures continue to evolve, we feel a robust and user-friendly operator for Istio is more essential than ever.
 The Sail Operator offers developers and operations teams a consistent, secure, and efficient solution that feels familiar to those used to working with operators.
 Its GA release signals a mature solution, ready to support even the most demanding production environments.

 ## Try it out

-Do you want to try our operator?
+Would you like to try out Sail Operator?
-Going over this example will show you how to safely do an update of your istio control plane by using the revision-based upgrade strategy, this means you will have two Istio control planes running at the same time, allowing you to migrate workloads easily, minimizing the risk of traffic disruptions.
+This example will show you how to safely do an update of your Istio control plane by using the revision-based upgrade strategy.
+This means you will have two Istio control planes running at the same time, allowing you to migrate workloads easily, minimizing the risk of traffic disruptions.

 Prerequisites:
 - Running cluster